 - home to the Great Barrier Reef International Marine College and Cairns Aviation Skills Centre

 - popular location for international students for short and long-term stay

 - abundant fertile agricultural land and rainfall

 - established local supply chains

-- rich Aboriginal and Torres Strait Islander cultural heritage
+- vibrant arts and culture scene, including rich Aboriginal and Torres Strait Islander cultural heritage

 - resilient and diverse economy

 - manufacturing – top five (Remplan 2021 R1)

 - technical equipment and appliance manufacturing

 - sawmill, wood and paper product manufacturing